Skip to Content

 Function Best Practices & Tooling

 Writing a function that works is only the first step.
-Writing a function that is reliable, readable, maintainable, and easy to debug is what separates professional code from a simple script.
-This guide covers the essential best practices and tools that will help you write high-quality Python functions.
+Writing a function that is reliable, readable, maintainable, and easy to debug is what separates professional software developers from hobbyists.

 Core Design Principles

-Good functions are like good tools: they are simple, do one job well, and are easy to understand.
+Good functions are like good tools: they are simple, do one specific job well, and are exceptionally easy to understand.

 Single Responsibility Principle (SRP)

 A function should do one thing, and do it well.
-If your function description includes the word “and” (e.g., “it validates the data and writes it to a file”), it’s a sign that it might be doing too much.
+If your function description includes the word “and” (for example: “it validates the data and writes it to a file”), it is a clear warning sign that your function is doing too much.

 Robust Error Handling

-Don’t let your functions fail silently.
-Use Python’s exception system to signal errors clearly.
+Do not let your functions fail silently!
+Use Python’s exception system to signal errors clearly:

 Output: